The Hoya: Watergate scandal

-A number of significant changes to The Hoyas production occurred during the 1980s.
-The first issue of 1980, produced on January 25, was the first to appear without the approval of a faculty moderator who had previously been a member of the editorial board.
+In the 1980s, the newspaper underwent a number of significant changes.
+The first issue in 1980, published on January 25, was the first to appear without the approval of a faculty moderator who had previously been a member of the editorial board.
 And, after six decades of appearing once a week, The Hoya moved to a twice-weekly schedule beginning in the fall of 1987.
 Other changes included the adoption of the current masthead in 1982 and the development of standard typefaces for headlines and copy.